deviantony/docker-elk/README.md

     - elasticsearch
 ```

-In the above example the folder `logstash/config` is mapped onto the container `/usr/share/logstash/config` so you can create more than one file in that folder if you'd like to.
-However, you must be aware that config files will be read from the directory in alphabetical order, and that Logstash will be expecting a [`log4j2.properties`](https://github.com/elastic/logstash-docker/tree/master/build/logstash/config) file for its own logging.
+It is also possible to map the entire `config` directory instead of a single file, however you must be aware that Logstash will be expecting a [`log4j2.properties`](https://github.com/elastic/logstash-docker/tree/master/build/logstash/config) file for its own logging.

-## How can I tune Elasticsearch configuration?
+## How can I tune the Elasticsearch configuration?

 The Elasticsearch configuration is stored in `elasticsearch/config/elasticsearch.yml`.